George Giatsis

-As a former player, Giatsis played more than 200 tournaments in Greece and internationally.
+During his career from 1991 to 2006, Giatsis won more than 70 national and international medals.
+This tally includes 34 medals in the Greek National Masters Beach Volleyball Championship, placing him among the top three athletes of all time in the competition's history.
 In 1998, he took ninth place in CEV finals at the European Championship in Rhodes.
 He also took 2nd place in Doha, Qatar in 2002.